ilkarman/Azure-WebApp-w-CNTK/README.md

 # Deploy CNTK to Azure Web Apps

 Azure offers several ways of deploying a deep-learning model (e.g. CNTK): Windows Web App, Linux (Docker) Web App, and Azure Container Services (Docker).
-Both of the Docker methods are more convenient, however they are not publicly available at the time of writing.
-Hence, in this post we will deploy a ResNet-18 model to Azure Web Apps and then submit some test pictures to it using a sample HTML interface and also a python-one.
+Both of the Docker methods are perhaps more convenient, however they are not publicly available at the time of writing.
+Hence, in this post we will deploy a ResNet-18 model to Azure Web Apps and then submit some test pictures to it using a sample HTML interface and also via python.

 ## Result: